KvalitetsIT/kithugs/README.md

 5. Support multiple instances
 6. Always be in a releasable state
 7. Automate build and deployment
-8. Set a user in the docker file (non-root)
+8. Application log to stdout
-9. Readonly filesystem
+9. Set a user in the docker file (non-root)
-10. Application log to stdout
+10. Readonly filesystem
 11. Use least capabilities

 Some of above recommendations are heavily inspired by [https://12factor.net/](https://12factor.net/).
 It is recommended read [https://12factor.net/](https://12factor.net/) for more inspiration and further details.
 Some points go further than just being a good service and also touches areas like operations.

-Point 8 to 11 are from [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html)
+Point 9 to 11 are from [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html)

 ## Getting started